Br1sbane/test02/content/about.md

 image: "images/jaime-lopes-0RDBOAdnbWM-unsplash.jpg"
 ---

-### A very warm welcome to the future of HR from your host - an HR Professional, a Project Manager, a New-Ways-of-Working Ambassador and a Web 3 Citizen
+### A very warm welcome to the future of HR from your host - an HR Professional, a Project Manager, a Future-of-Work Ambassador and a Web 3 Citizen

 Join me on my journey to explore blockchain and its use cases within the Human Resources function.